nebrius/nodesummit2016/README.md

 1. Go back to the [Particle build page](https://build.particle.io/build/new) and you should see your device connected.
 2. Search **dotstar**
+3. Select "Use This Example"
-3. On the upper left hand corner, click on flash
+4. On the upper left hand corner, click on flash
-4. You should see pixels blinking.
+5. You should see pixels blinking.
 If you don't, let us know.

 ## License